inetvirtual/podcast-api/README.md

 <li>Episode Info - Displays the episode title and description for the episode.</li>
 <li>Playlist - Displays a list of podcast episodes based on as standard podcast RSS feed.</li>
 <li>Transcript - Displays the transcript of an episode, highlights the currently spoken words and allows the listener to search and jump to certain passages by clicking or tapping.</li>
-<li>Chromecast (experimental) - Allows the listener to play the podcast episode on a Chromecast device.
+<li><a href="https://www.google.co.in/chromecast/setup/">Chromecast</a> (experimental) - Allows the listener to play the podcast episode on a Chromecast device.
 This is currently not enabled by default, because it's still in testing and requires a little polishing work.</li>
 </ul>
 <h2>Usage</h2>
 By default the player is integrated into the page using a <script> HTML tag.
 This is necessary to render the player in an iframe to ensure it does not interfere with the enclosing page's CSS and JS while still being able to resize the player interface dynamically.